Junior Tennis Champions Center: High Performance program

 The High Performance program has four components: Full Time, Champs I, Champs II, and Junior Champs.
 Each group has players between ages 6 and 18, and trains for collegiate recruitment.

 School

 JTCC uses the Laurel Springs School as its distance schooling program.
 Players in the Full Time High Performance program usually are enrolled in the program to help maximize training time.
 The school claims that "every student who has graduated from JTCC’s Champions program has earned a scholarship to a Division I program or a facilitated acceptance at a Division III or Ivy League college or university and/or have pursued careers in professional tennis."
+There are two teachers that teach in-person and full-time at JTCC.

 The program's graduates have gone on to attend all the Ivy League colleges, Stanford, Chicago, Virginia, UCLA, Illinois, North Carolina, Maryland, Penn State, Michigan, Texas, Georgia Tech, Carnegie Mellon, Emory, Rice, Duke, Georgetown, George Washington, Notre Dame, Wake Forest and many other colleges and universities.